LilyLavender/ssbuGeorgeMoveset/README.md

-# George
+# George SSBU Moveset
-Source code for my mod of TCNick3's most OP character, George
+Source code for my the of TCNick3's most OP Smash character, George

-If you have any questions regarding any code, you can reach me on discord at LilyLambda#6258
+If you have any questions regarding any code, you can reach me on discord at @LilyLambda